Krishna06-afk/Spotify-Clone/README.md

 # Spotify-Clone
-I made this Spotify Clone using Html and CSS only. although website is not fully functional because i didn't use JavaScript.
-I just practice my Html and CSS.
+I made this "Spotify Clone" Project using Html and CSS only. although website is not fully functional because the only goal was to create the basic layout and design of Spotify Homepage, focusing on visual effects and responsive design.